 Select a an exam type

-Students will need a 2:1 degree in English literature or a related subject.
+Youll need a 2:2 degree in English literature or a related subject (translation, business english, english education).
 You will also need to provide a sample of written work for assessment.
 The sample should be approximately 2,500 words in length.

 Students living in